singingwolfboy/build-a-flask-api/step07/README.rst

      * Restarting with stat

 Try visiting a few URLs.
 The application should work exactly as it did in Step 6.
-In step 8, we'll use the database to start doing some things that we couldn't do before.
+In Step 8, we'll use the database to start doing some things that we couldn't do before.

 `Step 8: Creating Data from the API <https://github.com/singingwolfboy/build-a-flask-api/tree/master/step08>`_